-That’s why we have listed for you five best construction cost estimating books.
-These books will help you get close to the industrial rates, standards, and will give you estimates of the costs.
+Below we list the top 5 physical books in the industries.
+These are publications that generally release annual updates and will help you get close to the industrial rates, standards, and will give you estimates of the costs.
 You can review those numbers to add a nearly-precise estimate while you bid on a project.
 Similar to traditional book options, there are also cloud-based construction cost book that are now available.
 These serve the exact same purpose but are completely digital solutions.

 With this book, you can accurately estimate all construction costs involving drainage system, paving excavation, and much more!

 This book is the one-stop guide whether you are looking to evaluate the contractor’s bid, preparing to submit a budget proposal, or preparing yourself for an estimate.
 Moreover, this book helps you keep updated and is based on the latest standard rates of labor productivity and national averages.

 With this, you can adjust your estimate as per the local conditions as it consists of a detailed cost modifier according to your region.

 Material Costs– including handling, storage, and transport allowances.

 Square-foot tables– including invaluable data, based on cost per square foot for quick estimates.